Abul Hasan Ali Hasani Nadwi: Reconstruction of Western Civilisation

-Historical Approach; Islam once 'lead the world'.
+Islam once 'lead the world'.
 This historical approach can be traced in his book Saviours of Islamic Spirit; in this book he introduces various figures who can be role models of a Muslim, such as Umar II, Hasan al-Basri, Ahmad ibn Hanbal, Al-Ghazali, Abdul Qadir Gilani, Rumi, Ibn Taymiyyah, Shah Waliullah Dehlawi, Ahmad Sirhindi.
 In the muqaddimah part of this book he reveals a small conclusion that "Islam never thirsts mujaddid".
 According to al-Nadwî, the error is much seen from the Muslims themselves in choosing the wrong path.
-If the early Muslims dealt with the heresy and the conflict of understanding, then in modern times and millennia Islam confronted the more complex term of 'Jahiliyyah' culture Al-Nadwî advocated, in minimizing the impact of modernization of Western Jahiliyyah today, the regeneration of Muslims should be introduced to a clear historiography of Islam as a movement of civilization progress and assert that Western modernization contains primitive Jahiliyah values.
+If the early Muslims dealt with the heresy and the conflict of understanding, then in modern times and millennia Islam confronted the more complex term of 'Jahiliyyah' culture Al-Nadwî advocated, in minimising the impact of modernisation of Western Jahiliyyah today, the regeneration of Muslims should be introduced to a clear historiography of Islam as a movement of civilisation progress and assert that Western modernisation contains primitive Jahiliyah values.
 This historical study according to al-Nadwî needs to be done in conveying the Islamic treasures of its existence.
 Al-Nadwi said in a social approach how much criticism is expressed against the West actually refers more to the social elements that are in it.
 Western culture according to al-Nadwî does not at all reflect Islamic fundamental values in any way.
 The historical fact mentioned by al-Nadwî in his book, that more than 32,000 death penalties in Europe are burned alive.
 According to al-Nadwî, the unfair Law that Europeans applied to other nations seemed to portray enmity and eliminate the principle of justice which is the principle of a law, not just the classical era, this unfair legal fanaticism continues to be applied by the West in strengthening its power as a superpower medieval age.
 Al-Nadwî also provided a constructive critique of Western education.
 According to al-Nadwî, Western education led to the frost and decline of morality due to the loneliness of spiritual decline.
-Al-Nadwî also gave various analyzes that Western Education orientation is a lot of material, wants a high position and earn a large salary without implanting spiritual value.
+Al-Nadwî also gave various analyses that Western Education orientation is a lot of material, wants a high position and earn a large salary without implanting spiritual value.
 According to al-Nadwi, Western education is racing to become stronger and then with that power they make other nation tips slumped.
-Al-Nadwî in his book Imam Abd al-Qadir al-Jailânî reveals this condition by relating it to civilization in the time of al-Jailānî, he writes: "...'Abd al-Qadir al-Jailānî has witnessed what has been fall the lives of Muslims of his day.
+Al-Nadwî in his book Imam Abd al-Qadir al-Jailânî reveals this condition by relating it to civilisation in the time of al-Jailānî, he writes: "...'Abd al-Qadir al-Jailānî has witnessed what has been fall the lives of Muslims of his day.
 They live fragmented and hostile.
 Love of the world has dominated in addition to fighting for honor on the side of King and Sultan, man has turned to matter, position and power...".
 In addition to his social criticisms of the West, al-Nadwî gave a fairly intense notion of social life.
 This is evident from the practices of daily life.
 Al-Nadwî in some facts, famous as people who closely associate with the community, as much expressed by the surrounding community as well as observations that once the author witnessed one example that al-Nadwî spelled out routinely provide material assistance to Muslims and non-Muslims after each prayer Asr at home, this assistance is expected to be given to 40 people.
-This phenomena as a form of bi al-hâl's preaching to non-Muslims to in turn see Islam as a potentially positive enough to follow.
+This phenomenon as a form of bi al-hâl's preaching to non-Muslims to in turn see Islam as a potentially positive enough to follow.